CPT-odd Photon in Vacuum-Orthogonal Model: The CPT-odd Extension of Photon Sector

 Here, $(\hat{k}_{AF})_i$ can be expanded over spin-weighted spherical harmonics.
 The prescription for such an expansion is given in \refe{47-51} in \refs{\cite{Kostelecky2009}}, for which \refe{\ref{General CPT-odd Spherical Dispersion Relation}} becomes \begin{widetext}

 \end{widetext}

-This is the most general dispersion relation for CPT-odd photon sector of {\it nm}SME.
+This is the most general dispersion relation for CPT-odd {\it nm}SME for the photon sector.
 As it stands, it is quite complicated; however, we will show in the next section that the last term will drop so as to have a corresponding physical polarization vector.